AnushkaGyawali/landing-pages-portfolio/README.md

 6. Select folder: / (root)
 7. Click Save
 8. Wait 2 to 3 minutes
-9. Your site is live at https://anushkagyawali.github.io/landing-pages-portfolio/
+9. Your site is live
 ```

 ---